 USB drives are multimedia tools, and you can use them for photos, music or a slideshow.

-So select 1 good shot of your recipient and crop it on your computer.
+So select one good shot of your recipient and crop it on your computer.
 You can even render it in black and white for an artsy look, he says.
 Then print it and put it in a frame with matting.

 "Who doesn't want a photo of themselves looking fabulous or their family looking great?"
 Lowell asks.